Nature's Ancient Wonder with Modern Science Backing

 General Precautions

-- Use under the guidance of a healthcare provider, especially for pregnant or nursing women and individuals with underlying health conditions
+- Use under the guidance of a healthcare professional, especially for pregnant or nursing women and individuals with underlying health conditions

 - Perform a patch test before applying to larger areas